RedBeardLab/rediSQL/doc/docs/index.md

 Once you define the interface of the statement and its behavior, then you are free to change it's implementation while maintaining all the legacy code working.
 This is quite useful especially if you have several services using the same RediSQL instance.

+## Query

+In most databases there are statements that modify the data and queries that simply reads.

+Of course, just reading, is usually a faster and simpler operation than modify the data.
+In order to take advantages of this we provide a different command `REDISQL.QUERY` and `REDISQL.QUERY_STATEMENT` that constraint you to don't modify the data.

+This commands allow you to have slaves serves query and to balance some load off the master node for better speed and reliability.

 # Persistency

 The module in the community version implements only RDB.
 However, the PRO version provides also AOF and replication.